Roasting the pandemic with Flat Cap Coffee

 He continued “It’s all about knowing your illness and knowing your limitations, but the courses I did with Help for Heroes were lifesaving.
 I found a passion in roasting coffee and it’s ingrained into my life, I'm fortunate to have an enjoyable hobby and turn it into a business.”

-Now Flat Cap Coffee is a wonderful, welcomed spot where customers can choose their coffee based on Mark's expertise, you can sample, hear about each type before you buy and there’s so many to choose from.
+Now Flat Cap Coffee is a wonderful, welcoming spot where customers can choose their coffee based on Mark's expertise, you can sample, hear about each type before you buy and there are so many to choose from.

 Rich blends, fruity finds, caramel choices, coffee isn't just one taste.
-It should be an enjoyment and Mark wanted to capture this idea.
+It should be something to savour and enjoy, and Mark wanted to capture this idea.

 Roasting the pandemic